The beautiful Silver Circle of Iceland in a modified Super Jeep

 Lunch at Húsafell

 By now it was 12 o'clock and time for lunch.
-We had a lovely buffet at the restaurant in Húsafel Bistro and then off we went to Langjökull glacier.
+We had a lovely buffet at the restaurant Húsafel Bistro, and then we went off to Langjökull glacier.

-Shortly after Húsafell we left the main road and turned onto a really bumpy gravel road, which is a highland trail leading to Langjökull glacier, Iceland's second-largest glacier, and the new ice cave tunnel which I visited last year.
+Shortly after Húsafell, we left the main road and turned onto a really bumpy gravel road, a highland trail leading to Langjökull glacier, Iceland's second-largest glacier, and the new ice cave tunnel, which I visited last year.

-I have driven on this road in a bus and felt how bumpy this road was on the bus, but on the super jeep, it was a breeze.
-We crossed a river and up to the glacier we went.
+I have driven on this road in a bus and felt how bumpy it was, but in the super jeep, it was a breeze.
+We crossed a river, and up to the glacier we went.

 Our driver and guide, Gísli, popped out to readjust the tire pressure so that the jeep could float on the glacier.